Tillamook County, Oregon: Politics

 In its early history, Tillamook was a powerfully Republican county.
 It voted for the Republican presidential candidate in every election from Oregon statehood until 1928, even supporting William Howard Taft in 1912, when the party was divided.
-Since Franklin Roosevelt became the first Democrat to carry the county in 1932, Tillamook has been a bellwether county in most Presidential elections, although it did vote for losing Democrats in 1968, 1980 and 1988.
-Tillamook County has remained quite competitive over the last half century.
+Since Franklin Roosevelt became the first Democrat to carry the county in 1932, Tillamook has been a bellwether county in most presidential elections, although it did vote for losing Democrats in 1968, 1980, and 1988.
+Tillamook County has remained quite competitive over the last half-century.
 Since 1968, no candidate has received over 55 percent of the vote, with the highest being Michael Dukakis in 1988.
-From 1992 until 2016 it voted for the winning presidential candidate; that streak ended in 2020 with its vote for Donald Trump (however, Trump won the county with a reduced margin from 2016).
-Trump would carry Tillamook County again in 2024.
+From 1992 until 2016, it voted for the winning presidential candidate; that streak ended in 2020 with its vote for Donald Trump, although he won the county with a reduced margin from 2016.
+Trump carried Tillamook County for a third time in 2024, but again with a reduced margin from 2020; in doing so, it was one of three "pivot counties", or counties that voted for Barack Obama twice and Trump three times, to shift leftward from 2020, the others being Grays Harbor County and Mason County, both of Washington state.

 Tillamook County is also a relatively swingy county at the local level, generally following its federal trends of voting predominantly Democratic, with some exceptions.
 In recent years, it has swung back to Republicans, with John Kitzhaber being the last Democrat to win it in 2014.

 In 2019, Tillamook County passed a Second Amendment Sanctuary Ordinance to counter the more liberal gun laws of Oregon at-large, stating that any laws which restrict the right to own firearms "shall not be enforced by Tillamook County agents."